jgitver/jgitver/README.md

 Most of the time you will want to use `jgitver` via one of its extensions/plugins:

-- [jgitver maven plugin](http://www.github.com/jgitver/jgitver-maven-plugin), which can be used as a core aven extension by creating a file `YOUR_PROJECT/.mvn/extensions.xml`:
+- [jgitver maven plugin](http://www.github.com/jgitver/jgitver-maven-plugin), which can be used as a core maven extension by creating a file `YOUR_PROJECT/.mvn/extensions.xml`:
     ```
     <extensions xmlns="http://maven.apache.org/EXTENSIONS/1.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"
       xsi:schemaLocation="http://maven.apache.org/EXTENSIONS/1.0.0 http://maven.apache.org/xsd/core-extensions-1.0.0.xsd">